-Pelvic girdle pain and Symphysis Pubis Instability
+Pelvic girdle instability (pain) and Symphysis pubis instability (pain)

 Testimonial: Shiatsu helps with SPD (pelvic girdle pain)

-“I went to see Hannah Mackay with SPD (Pelvic Girdle Pain) in my second pregnancy.
+“I went to see Hannah Mackay, a Wellmother trained practitioner, with SPD (Pelvic Girdle Pain) in my second pregnancy.
 I had problems with walking any distance over a few minutes without resting, and was in a lot of discomfort, sitting, standing.
 The pain and discomfort were causing me a lot of anxiety as I was only half way through my pregnancy and was worrying about being able to look after my two year old and how long I would be able to work into the pregnancy.
 The day before my first appointment with Hannah I had had a panic attack (my first) which I feel was caused by my increased anxiety levels, caused by the pain.

 After my first session, I immediately felt clearer headed and got my sense of ‘self’ back which had become a little bit lost.
 I wasn’t in anywhere near as much discomfort and felt able to move more easily than before.
 I had another two sessions after this, both before week 30 – although I still wasn’t able to walk very far for the remainder of my pregnancy, the shiatsu definitely helped me to feel more together both mentally and physically, significantly eased my discomfort and gave me a clear head to plan in spite of and accept my physical limitations.
 Unfortunately I don’t think that shiatsu for SPD is known about widely, but I recommend it and Hannah to any pregnant women suffering from it I come across.
 Natalie Q”